April 23, 1616

 Rümann, Das Illustrierte Buch des 19.
 Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – Particularly upper and right lateral margin quite feebly foxed in the outside parts.

-Fine impression on large paper from the famous set of the Monkeyana , one of the but few early and thus typical works by Landseer :
+Fine impression on large paper from the famous set of the Monkeyana , one of Landseer’s but few early and thus typical works :

 “ That Thomas Landseer may be judged only by these illustrations a little book with woodcuts proves which show next to nothing of his intellect ” .